polybar/polybar/README.md

 ## Introduction

 The main purpose of **Polybar** is to help users create awesome status bars.
-It has built-in functionality to display information about the most commoly used services.
+It has built-in functionality to display information about the most commonly used services.
 Some of the batteries included so far:

 - Systray icons